-People age 12 and older are required to show proof of COVID-19 vaccination or a negative test in order to enter certain indoor and outdoor events and establishments in King County.
+Individuals age 12 and older are required to show proof of COVID-19 vaccination or a negative test in order to enter certain events and establishments in King County.
+Learn more below.
 Additionally, face coverings or masks must be worn at all times while indoors or outdoors where social distancing may not be maintained.

-To help local businesses and nonprofits impacted by the COVID-19 outbreak and social distancing orders, the City of Bellevue has taken a number of actions, including:
+To help local businesses and nonprofits impacted by the COVID-19 outbreak and social distancing orders, the City of Bellevue has taken a number of actions.
+Among them, we have:

 - Created temporary curbside food pick-up zones and on-street dining spaces in certain areas of downtown Bellevue